Insurance Update: Common Sense Prevails

 08 June 2018

-In applying these criteria more stringently than was done in the High Court, the Court of Appeal dismissed the plaintiff’s claim.
+In applying these criteria more stringently than was done in the High Court, the Court of Appeal ultimately dismissed Ms Byrne’s claim.

 The broad scope of the criteria means that they are potentially applicable in a wide variety of claims.
 Significantly, in all of its High Court applications so far, the Byrne judgment has resulted in dismissals.
 It is hoped that this trend will continue.